pulumi/docs/content/docs/pulumi-cloud/deployments/api.md

 The following query parameters are available:

-* **nextToken**: A string returned by the previous response, that can be used to get the next set of logs.
+* **continuationToken**: A string returned by the previous response, that can be used to get the next set of logs.

 ##### Example